NitaiEdelberg/Ai-Tetris/README.md

 ### Experimenting with Shape Placement

 Previously, our AI evaluated board states using four primary weights: bumpiness, max height, holes, and cleared rows.
 To improve placement decision-making, we added a fifth weight called shape placement.
 This weight measures how low a newly placed shape lands on the board, encouraging more compact stacking.
-After running the model with this fifth weight we found out that this weight is redundant and it similar to bumpiness - they have the same effect.
+After running the model with this fifth weight we found out that this weight is redundant and similar to bumpiness - they have the same effect.

 ### Experimenting with Hole Difference Calculation

 We experimented with an additional heuristic: **hole difference calculation**, which aimed to track the change in the number of holes after placing a piece.
 However, in practice, this did not yield meaningful improvements in AI performance.
 The added computational cost outweighed any benefits, so we ultimately decided not to include this feature in our final implementation.

-By implementing these optimizations, we improved both the efficiency and strategic depth of our AI, allowing it to make better decisions in real time while reducing unnecessary computation.
+By implementing these optimizations, we improved both the efficiency and strategic depth of our AI, allowing it to make better decisions in real-time while reducing unnecessary computation.

 ---